ayus-aryal/JoinCause/README.md

 # Join The Cause

-JoinCause is a platform designed to connect people with social causes, events, and NGOs.
+Join The Cause is a platform designed to connect people with social causes, events, and NGOs.
 It aims to make volunteering, participating, and fundraising easier for everyone while creating a unified community for positive change.

 ## Features